-After the split-up of Sino-Tibetan into Sinitic and Tibeto-Burman, there were a number of developments in the realm of grammar, some of which have areal coverage, some of which are subgroup specific.
+After the split-up of Sino-Tibetan into Sinitic and Tibeto-Burman due to the divergent migrations (LaPolla 2001), there were a number of developments in the realm of grammar, some of which have areal coverage, some of which are subgroup specific.
 I will first discuss the different groups and some of their characteristics, and then some more general morphosyntactic phenomena.